- Critical national service

-- Lead and manage the strategic business plan and operations of the Bus and Coach Association
+- Lead and manage the strategic business plan and operations of Hospice New Zealand;

-- Foster and implement a culture of robust professional service and trust in BCA’s mission and business objectives
+- Foster and implement a culture of robust professional service and trust in Hospice New Zealand’s mission and business objectives;

 - Genuinely connect with, and support, the members, many of whom are facing substantial challenges due the impact of Covid19 across all aspects of the sector.
-This is a core tenet of BCA, so that empathy and connectedness must be genuine.
+This is a core tenet of Hospice New Zealand , so that compassion and connectedness must be genuine.